 So how do you make the best of orientation when maximising aspect?

-HERE’S 5 POINTERS FOR DESIGNING FOR AN ORIENTATION THAT DOESN’T ALIGN WITH ASPECT
+HERE’S 5 POINTERS FOR DESIGNING FOR A DIFFICULT ORIENTATION

 If you’ve lived in your home for a while, you’ll probably know this already.
 Otherwise, this app, 3D Sunseeker, is a great tool for figuring it out.
 It’s not free, but it’s brilliant for tracking the sun’s movement.
 It uses augmented reality – so you can watch through your device (phone or tablet) the movement of the sun, overlaid on the view of where you’re standing.
 (Check out this link for 3D Sunseeker).
 Solstices show you the shortest and longest days of the year, and the equinoxes are when night equals day in both spring and autumn.
 At a very simple level … shade from the summer solstice sun, and capture the winter solstice sun.
 Equinoxes require a little shade in the afternoon, but capture the bulk of the sun’s movement on these days.
 Adjust for the climate of your location.